GeoForTomorrow/mapnews/README.md

-# mapnews
+# mapnewsgft
-News on a map
+Geo For Tomorrow news app with a map!